User-friendly introduction to PAC-Bayes bounds: A Simple PAC-Bayes Bound

-It is not possible to optimize the bound with respect to $\lambda$ as the optimal value would depend on $m$... however, a way to understand the bound (by making it worse!) is to restrict the infimum on $m$ to $\|m\|\leq B$ for some $B>0$.
+It is not possible to optimize the bound with respect to $\lambda$ as the optimal value would depend on $m$...
+We will show how to get rid of this limitation soon.
+However, there is a way to simplify the bound (by making it worse!): to restrict the infimum on $m$ to $\|m\|\leq B$ for some $B>0$.
 Then we have:

 In this case, we see that the optimal $\lambda$ is

 which gives: